Corporate Governance Statement

-The Company’s strategy and business model and amendments thereto, are developed by the Interim CEO and his senior management team, and approved by the Board.
-The management team, led by the Interim CEO, is responsible for implementing the strategy and managing the business at an operational level.
+The Company’s strategy and business model and amendments thereto, are developed by the Executive Committee and approved by the Board.
+The Executive Committee, led by the CEO, is responsible for implementing the strategy and managing the business at an operational level.
 A comprehensive budgeting process is completed once a year and is reviewed and approved by the Board.
-The Company’s results, compared with the budget, are reported to the Board on a bi-monthly basis.
+The Company’s results, compared with the budget, are reported to the Board at least five times per year.

-The Company’s business is subject to a number of potential risks and uncertainties, including those listed on page 13 of its 2017 Annual Report.
+The Company’s business is subject to a number of potential risks and uncertainties, including those listed on pages 30-31 of its 2022 Annual Report.
 The occurrence of any of these risks may materially and adversely affect the Company’s business, financial condition, results of operations and future prospects.
-The Company manages and mitigates these risks by executing its strategy and operational plans.
+The Company manages and mitigates these risks by executing its strategy and operational plans as described above.

 The Company seeks to maintain a regular dialogue with both existing and potential new shareholders in order to communicate the Company’s strategy and progress and to understand the needs and expectations of shareholders.

-Beyond the Annual General Meeting, the Chairman and Interim CEO and, where appropriate, other members of the board and senior management team meet regularly with investors and analysts to provide them with updates on the Company’s business and to obtain feedback regarding the market’s expectations of the Company.
+Beyond the Annual General Meeting, the Chairman and CEO and, where appropriate, other members of the Board and senior management team meet regularly with investors and analysts to provide them with updates on the Company’s business and to obtain feedback regarding the market’s expectations of the Company.